What are the correct UK stopping distances?

 What is braking distance?

-Braking distance refers to how far your vehicle continues to travel after applying the brakes or undertaking an emergency stop.
-Based on a car of around 4 metres in length, braking distance can be calculated like so:
+Braking distance refers to how far your vehicle continues to travel after applying the brakes.
+Based on an average passenger car, the braking distance can be calculated as:

 thinking distance graph